vividf/AWML/projects/TransFusion/docs/TransFusion-L/v0/base.md

 ### TransFusion-L base/0.2

 - We fixed the bug of `autoware-ml` and improve the performance.
-- Note that this model is trained by DB1.0 + DB1.1.
+- Note that this model is trained by DB JPNTAXI v1.0 + DB JPNTAXI v2.0.

 <details>
 <summary> The link of data and evaluation result </summary>